Impact Report 2023

 Deep dive studies into the impact of our support have repeatedly demonstrated the positive impact of our programmes, shaped our Theory of Change, and helped us better understand what our students gain by working with us.

-Our 2023 Impact Report explores the long-term affects of the pandemic on young people, as well as our latest progression data and impact on student attainment.
+Our 2023 Impact Report explores the long-term effects of the pandemic on young people, as well as our latest progression data and impact on student attainment.

 Our 2022 Impact Report explores